Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/07 Chapter-5 The Town Of Vallaki.md

 - A wooden chest containing 1,200 ep (each coin stamped with the profiled visage of Strahd)
 - An iron chest containing 650 gp
-- An onyx jewelry box with gold filigree (worth 250 gp) containing six pieces of cheap jewelry (worth 50 gp each) and a potion of poison in an unlabeled crystal vial (worth 100 gp)
+- An onyx jewelry box with gold filigree (worth 250 gp) containing six pieces of cheap jewelry (worth 50 gp each) and a [[5.
+Mechanics/Items/Potion Of Poison.md\|potion of poison]] in an unlabeled crystal vial (worth 100 gp)
 - A wooden throne with gold inlay and decorative stones (worth 750 gp)
 - A rolled-up 10-foot-square rug with an exquisite unicorn motif (worth 750 gp)
 - A small wooden box containing twelve fake potions in stoppered gourds (the Vistani sell these nonmagical elixirs to naive strangers, claiming that they protect against the deadly fog surrounding Barovia)